d-krupke/cpsat-primer/README.md

 the [official repository](https://github.com/google/or-tools/blob/stable/ortools/sat/sat_parameters.proto).
 I will give you the most important right below.

-> :warning: Only a few of the parameters (e.g., timelimit) are beginner friendly.
-Most other parameters (e.g., dicision strategies)
+> :warning: Only a few of the parameters (e.g., timelimit) are beginner-friendly.
+Most other parameters (e.g., decision strategies)
-> should not be touched as the defaults are well chosen and it is likely that you will interfere with some optimizations.
+> should not be touched as the defaults are well-chosen, and it is likely that you will interfere with some optimizations.
 > If you need a better performance, try to improve your model of the optimization problem.

-### Timelimit and Status
+### Time limit and Status

 If we have a huge model, CP-SAT may not be able to solve it to optimality (if the constraints are not too difficult, there is a good chance we still get a good solution).
 Of course, we don't want CP-SAT to run endlessly for hours (years, decades,...) but simply abort after a fixed time and return us the best solution so far.
-If you are now asking yourself, why you should use a tool that may run forever: There are simply no provably faster algorithms and considering the combinatorial complexity, it is incredible that it works so well.
+If you are now asking yourself why you should use a tool that may run forever: There are simply no provably faster algorithms and considering the combinatorial complexity, it is incredible that it works so well.
-Those not familiar with the concepts of NP-hardness and combinatorial complexty, I recommend to read the book 'In Pursuit of the Traveling Salesman' by William Cook.
+Those not familiar with the concepts of NP-hardness and combinatorial complexity, I recommend reading the book 'In Pursuit of the Traveling Salesman' by William Cook.
 Actually, I recommend this book to anyone into optimization: It is a beautiful and light weekend-read.

-To set a timelimit (in seconds), we can simply set the following value before we run the solver:
+To set a time limit (in seconds), we can simply set the following value before we run the solver:

 ```python
 solver.parameters.max_time_in_seconds = 60  # 60s timelimit